 - Use cooling packs over painful joints according to manufacturer's instructions.
 The area round the joint should have good circulation and don’t leave the pack on for too long

-- Arthritis research, education and information: Arthritis Research UK
+- Arthritis research, education and information: Versus Arthritis

 - Exercise advice leaflets